ramachandraprasad77/microfox/packages/@ext_@google#genai/docs/index_html.md

 }

 main();
 ```

 ## Environment Variables

-* **GEMINI_API_KEY**:  *(Required for Gemini Developer API)* Your Gemini API key.
+- **GEMINI_API_KEY**: _(Required for Gemini Developer API)_ Your Gemini API key.
 Obtain this from Google AI Studio. **Important:** Avoid exposing API keys in client-side code.
 Use server-side implementations in production environments.

-This documentation provides a comprehensive overview of the provided code snippets, including the `GoogleGenAI` class, the `generateContent` and `generateContentStream` functions, and the required environment variables.
-It follows the specified format and expands on all types and parameters, providing clear examples and explanations.
-It avoids placeholders and cross-references, ensuring each section is self-contained and complete.
-It also emphasizes best practices like avoiding API key exposure in client-side code.